CakeCoded/CkEditor/README.md

 Plugin::load('CkEditor');
 ```

-In either src/Controller/AppController.php, or any controller where you want to use CK Editor, add:
+In either src/Controller/AppController.php, or any controller where you want to use CKEditor, add:

 ```php
 public $helpers = ['CkEditor.Ck'];
 ```

-Finally, in your template file, simply add this to call CK Editor:
+Finally, in your template file, simply add this to call CKEditor:

 ```php
 echo $this->Ck->input('field_name');